SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/reading-floats-from-console/reading-floats-from-console.md

 ![](/assets/chapter-2-images/00.Inches-to-centimeters-01.jpg)

 Note that if you enter and invalid number, e.g. "_asfd_", the program will crash with an error message \(exception\).
-We shall learn how to handle exceptions later in the chapter "[**More Complex Loops**](/Content/Chapter-7-1-complex-loops/overview.md)".
+We will learn how to handle exceptions later in the chapter "[**More Complex Loops**](/Content/Chapter-7-1-complex-loops/overview.md)".

 ### Testing in the Judge System